The HulC: Confidence Regions from Convex Hulls

 \section{Introduction}

 Estimation and uncertainty quantification are two of the most fundamental aspects of statistical analysis.
 The theory of point estimation is very well-studied starting from the principle of maximum likelihood estimation~\citep{stigler2007epic,pfanzagl2011parametric,lehmann2006theory}.
-Relatively more recent frameworks of parametric efficiency~\citep[Chapters 4--8]{van2000asymptotic} and semiparametric influence functions~\citep{bickel1993efficient} provide general methods of constructing ``good'' estimators.
-Uncertainty quantification, for instance testing a statistical hypothesis or constructing a confidence set, most often follows from studying the asymptotic distribution of the estimator.
-In many cases this approach requires \emph{estimating} the asymptotic distribution of the estimator.
+Relatively more recent frameworks of parametric efficiency~\citep[Chapters 4--8]{van2000asymptotic} and semiparametric influence functions~\citep{bickel1993efficient} provide general methods of constructing good estimators.
+Uncertainty quantification, for instance{, when} testing a statistical hypothesis or constructing a confidence set, most often follows from studying the asymptotic distribution of the estimator.
+In many cases this approach requires \emph{estimating} the asymptotic distribution of the estimator {(properly normalized)}.
 Even in favorable cases, when this asymptotic distribution is mean zero Gaussian, one needs to further estimate the asymptotic variance of the estimator in order to construct a valid confidence set.
 As a consequence, in practice, methods which yield uncertainty quantification while using only a method for point estimation are often favored.

-Generic techniques to obtain uncertainty quantification that do not require any more than the estimation method are bootstrap and subsampling~\citep{efron1979bootstrap,politis1994large,shao2012jackknife,hall2013bootstrap}.
-The bootstrap however requires that the estimator be Hadamard differentiable; see~\cite{dumbgen1993nondifferentiable} and~\citet[Section 3.2]{fang2019inference}.
-Subsampling is more general, but requires knowing the rate of convergence of the estimator. \cite{bertail1999subsampling} provides a scheme to estimate the unknown rate of convergence, but this method is hard to implement and cannot estimate the slowly varying components of the rate (such as $\log n$ factors); see~\citet[page 3]{sherman1997omnibus} for details.
+Generic techniques to obtain uncertainty quantification that do not require any more than the estimation method are the bootstrap and subsampling~\citep{efron1979bootstrap,politis1994large,shao2012jackknife,hall2013bootstrap}.
+The bootstrap however requires that the estimator be Hadamard differentiable; see~\cite{dumbgen1993nondifferentiable} and~\citet[Section 3.2]{shao2012jackknife}.
+Subsampling is more general, but requires knowing the rate of convergence of the estimator. \cite{bertail1999subsampling} provides a scheme to estimate the unknown rate of convergence, but this method cannot estimate the slowly varying components of the rate (such as $\log n$ factors); see~\citet[page 3]{sherman1997omnibus} for details.